telerik/xaml-docs/controls/radgridview/filtering/icolumn-filter-descriptors.md

 #### __C#__

 {{region cs-radgridview-filtering-icolumn-filter-descriptors_4}}
-    GridViewColumn cityColumn = this.playersGrid.Columns["City"];
+	GridViewColumn cityColumn3 = this.playersGrid.Columns["City"];
-    // Getting it from the property will create it and associate it with its column automatically IColumnFilterDescriptor cityDescriptor = cityColumn.ColumnFilterDescriptor;
+	// Getting it from the property will create it and associate it with its column automatically IColumnFilterDescriptor cityDescriptor = cityColumn3.ColumnFilterDescriptor;
 	cityDescriptor.SuspendNotifications();
 	cityDescriptor.DistinctFilter.AddDistinctValue("Berlin");
 	cityDescriptor.DistinctFilter.AddDistinctValue("Aachen");
 	cityDescriptor.ResumeNotifications();

 	GridViewColumn countryColumn = this.playersGrid.Columns["Country"];
-    IColumnFilterDescriptor columnDescriptor = countryColumn.ColumnFilterDescriptor;
+	IColumnFilterDescriptor columnDescriptor3 = countryColumn.ColumnFilterDescriptor;
-    columnDescriptor.SuspendNotifications();
+	columnDescriptor3.SuspendNotifications();
-    columnDescriptor.DistinctFilter.AddDistinctValue("Germany");
+	columnDescriptor3.DistinctFilter.AddDistinctValue("Germany");
-    columnDescriptor.ResumeNotifications();
+	columnDescriptor3.ResumeNotifications();

 	// There is no need to manually add the column filter to this.radGridView.FilterDescriptors
 	// When the column filter is activated/deactivated it is automatically added/removed to this collection.
 {{endregion}}

 #### __VB.NET__

 {{region vb-radgridview-filtering-icolumn-filter-descriptors_5}}

-    Dim cityColumn As GridViewColumn = Me.playersGrid.Columns("City")
+	Dim cityColumn3 As GridViewColumn = Me.playersGrid.Columns("City")
-    ' Getting it from the property will create it and associate it with its column automatically' Dim cityDescriptor As IColumnFilterDescriptor = cityColumn.ColumnFilterDescriptor
+	' Getting it from the property will create it and associate it with its column automatically Dim cityDescriptor As IColumnFilterDescriptor = cityColumn3.ColumnFilterDescriptor
 	cityDescriptor.SuspendNotifications()
 	cityDescriptor.DistinctFilter.AddDistinctValue("Berlin")
 	cityDescriptor.DistinctFilter.AddDistinctValue("Aachen")
 	cityDescriptor.ResumeNotifications()

 	Dim countryColumn As GridViewColumn = Me.playersGrid.Columns("Country")
-    Dim columnDescriptor As IColumnFilterDescriptor = countryColumn.ColumnFilterDescriptor
+	Dim columnDescriptor3 As IColumnFilterDescriptor = countryColumn.ColumnFilterDescriptor
-    columnDescriptor.SuspendNotifications()
+	columnDescriptor3.SuspendNotifications()
-    columnDescriptor.DistinctFilter.AddDistinctValue("Germany")
+	columnDescriptor3.DistinctFilter.AddDistinctValue("Germany")
-    columnDescriptor.ResumeNotifications()
+	columnDescriptor3.ResumeNotifications()
-    ' There is no need to manually add the column filter to this.radGridView.FilterDescriptors' ' When the column filter is activated/deactivated it is automatically added/removed to this collection.'
+	' There is no need to manually add the column filter to this.radGridView.FilterDescriptors ' When the column filter is activated/deactivated it is automatically added/removed to this collection.
 {{endregion}}

 And here is the result: